-After Tbilisi in 2016 and Gyor in 2018, the third edition of the European Athletics U18 Championships will take place in the Italian town of Rieti from 16-19 July.
+After Tbilisi in 2016 and Gyor in 2018, the third edition of the European Athletics U18 Championships will now take place in the Italian town of Rieti in 2021.

-Kenya’s Daniel Komen famously broke the world 3000m record in 1996 with a seemingly untouchable time of 7:20.67.
-Compatriot Noah Ngeny eclipsed Sebastian Coe’s world 1000m record with 2:11.96 three years later while David Rudisha improved his world 800m record to 1:41.01 in 2011 - second only to his gun-to-tape world record of 1:40.91 from the 2012 Olympic Games in London.
+Kenya’s Daniel Komen famously broke the world 3000m record in 1996 with a time of 7:20.67 and his compatriot Noah Ngeny eclipsed Sebastian Coe’s world 1000m record with 2:11.96 three years later while David Rudisha improved his world 800m record to 1:41.01 in 2011, second only to the Kenyan's gun-to-tape world record of 1:40.91 from the London 2012 Olympic Games.

-Notable champions to emerge five years ago included Great Britain’s Dina Asher-Smith, Germany’s Malaika Mihambo and Belgium’s Nafissatou Thiam - all of whom went on to win gold medals at the Berlin 2018 European Athletics Championships.
+Notable champions to emerge five years ago included Great Britain’s Dina Asher-Smith, Germany’s Malaika Mihambo and Belgium’s Nafissatou Thiam, all of whom went on to win gold medals at the Berlin 2018 European Athletics Championships.

 The hosts have already amassed an excellent record at the European Athletics U18 Championships and there should be plenty of home success to toast in 2020.
 Italy finished third on the medal table behind Great Britain and Germany in 2016 with three gold medals before finishing second behind Great Britain again in 2018 with four gold medals.

 In total, 22 championship records were broken at the Gyor 2018 European Athletics U18 Championships which were highlighted by two world U18 bests.